wall121sa1/intel-quartz/watcher/watcher_readme.md

 ### Translation Service (LibreTranslate)

 The watcher now calls a dedicated LibreTranslate instance for language translation instead of loading translation models inside the Flask process.
-Run LibreTranslate alongside the watcher services (for example, `docker run -p 4000:5000 libretranslate/libretranslate`) and expose it at `http://localhost:4000`.
+A LibreTranslate container is bundled in `watcher/docker-compose.yml` and wired to the other services via `LIBRETRANSLATE_URL=http://libretranslate:4000`.
+When using Docker Compose, bring it up with the rest of the stack so translation requests stay inside the compose network.
+For standalone setups, you can still run LibreTranslate separately (for example, `docker run -p 4000:5000 libretranslate/libretranslate`) and expose it at `http://localhost:4000`; override `LIBRETRANSLATE_URL` if you choose a different endpoint.
 Because the service is isolated in the compose network, no API key is required.
-If you need a different endpoint, set `LIBRETRANSLATE_URL` in the watcher environment.

 🚀 Key Features